markmead/laravel-blog-new/README.md

 **Can you use arrow functions `() =>` instead of having to write `function()` for nameless functions?**

+**Should validation happen in the controller?
+In Rails it's preffered to handle validation logic in the model**

 ### Tutorial

 [Learn Laravel](https://youtu.be/EcYXsp78Xy8?t=5167)